 Home listing: Before your home officially hits the market, your real estate agent will create an online listing for your home.
 This includes all the details about your home for buyers to see.
 A well-crafted, professional, online profile can really make your home stand out from the crowd.

-Marketing: Some of our successful marketing strategies include: marketing to our extensive contact database, 3D virtual tours, professional and aerial photography, social media and ongoing relationships with other agents.
+Marketing: Some of our successful marketing strategies include: marketing to our extensive contact database, 3D virtual tours, professional and aerial photography, social media, and ongoing relationships with other agents.

 Home showings and open houses: Many buyers will want to see the home in person before they purchase it.
-Home showings and open houses provide them the opportunity to walk through each room, test out light switches and faucets and get a better idea of the look, size and feel of the home, which you can’t do through pictures.
-In today’s day and age, consider using a 3D virtual tour of your home that will allow buyer’s to walk through your home without actually visiting the property.
+Home showings and open houses provide them the opportunity to walk through each room, test out light switches and faucets and get a better idea of the look, size, and feel of the home, which you can’t do through pictures.
+In today’s day and age, consider using a 3D virtual tour of your home that will allow buyers to walk through your home without actually visiting the property.

 Negotiate An Offer With A Buyer

 When selling a home, negotiating is by far one of the most important parts of the process.
-Pomerleau Realty Group is known for their expert negotiation skills and will work on your behalf to make sure your best interests are represented.
+Pomerleau Realty Group is known for its expert negotiation skills and will work on your behalf to make sure your best interests are represented.
 We will save you a lot of money in the process.

 If you receive a low offer, don’t take it personally.
 Instead, try to understand the buyer’s motivation.
 You may learn something important, even if you ultimately reject the offer.

 The next step is to make a counteroffer.
 Consider the buyer’s position and work with your agent to find a middle ground by reducing your asking price or explain how you arrived at your current asking price.
-You might also negotiate other terms to counterbalance a low offer – e.g., seller concessions, home warranties, closing dates, post-closing occupancy or quick closing/occupancy.
+You might also negotiate other terms to counterbalance a low offer – e.g., seller concessions, home warranties, closing dates, post-closing occupancy, or quick closing/occupancy.